-8 Year 10 Backg round: 1.
+E Year 10 Backg round: 1.
 The physical landscapes of the UK have distinctive characteristics.
 The characteristics are caused by changes in Geology, Climate and Land Use (A).
 2. There are a number of geomorphic processes which create distinctive landscapes (B, C, D) 3.
 Rivers create a range of landforms which change with distance from their source within a river basin (E).
 4. There are a range of landforms within the coastal landscape (G, H, I & J) 5.
-Landscapes are dynamic and differ depending on their

-Landscapes are dynamic and differ depending on their geology, climate and human activity (F & K) F. Case Study - River Wye Human Influenc e Craig Goch Dam Provides downstream by regulating Is a rer (it stores water for drinking) Made of Some people think Flood Warning Soft engineering to alert people when flooding isy.
+Landscapes are dynamic and differ depending on their andscapes are dynamic and differ depending on their eology, climate and human activity (F & K) F. Case Study - River Wye Human Influenc e Craig Goch Dam Provides downstream by regulating Is a rer (it stores water for drinking) Made of Some people think Flood Warning Soft engineering to alert people when flooding isy.
 River Straightening River Lugg, a tributary to the near H was illegally s in 2020.
 River straightening flow and reducing fl where it is straightened.
 It can cause flooding do and destroys Floodplain Zoning Land use on the lower course is restricted. no the floodplain is prohibited, as they would be damaged byg. are allowed on the floodplain around towns such as Hereford.
-Industry Implicit y grew near the River Wye as it provides (Iron and Stone) and was used for transport Agriculture The lower course is used for f g because it cannot be built on and is Tourism Tourists use the river for w and visit attractions such as
+Industry Improved the floodplain around towns such as Hereford.
+Industry Improved the floodplain around towns such as Hereford.
+Industry Improved the floodplain around towns such as Hereford.
+Industry Improved the floodplain around towns such as Hereford.
+Industry Improved the floodplain is prohibited, as they would be a such as the floodplain around towns such as Hereford.
+Industry Improved the floodplain is prohibited, as they would be a such as they would be a suc w and visit attractions such as